-The docker cp command does have some limitations.
-First, we cannot use it to copy between two containers.
+The docker cp command does have some limitations though.
+First, we can't use it to copy between two containers.
 It can only be used to copy files between the host system and a single container.

-Second, while it does have the same syntax as the Unix cp command, it does not support the same flags.
+Second, while it does have the same syntax as the Unix cp command, it doesn't support the same flags.
 In fact, it only supports two:

 -a: Archive mode, which preserves all uid/gid information of the files being copied